datawire/ambassador-docs/topics/concepts/gitops-continuous-delivery.md

 The self-service, continuous delivery model is critical for ensuring that edge operations can scale.

-## Continuous Delivery, Gitops, and Ambassador
+## Continuous delivery, GitOps, and Ambassador

 Adopting a continuous delivery workflow with Ambassador via GitOps provides several advantages: